CMccormick0003/deep-learning-challenge/README.md

 ## Source:
 The source CSV contained more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 The dataset included metadata about each organization, such as:

-EIN and NAME—Identification columns APPLICATION_TYPE—Alphabet Soup application type AFFILIATION—Affiliated sector of industry CLASSIFICATION—Government organization classification USE_CASE—Use case for funding ORGANIZATION—Organization type
+- EIN and NAME—Identification columns
+- APPLICATION_TYPE—Alphabet Soup application type
+- AFFILIATION—Affiliated sector of industry
+- CLASSIFICATION—Government organization classification
+- USE_CASE—Use case for funding
+- ORGANIZATION—Organization type
-STATUS—Active status
+- STATUS—Active status
-INCOME_AMT—Income classification
+- INCOME_AMT—Income classification
-SPECIAL_CONSIDERATIONS—Special considerations for application ASK_AMT—Funding amount requested
+- SPECIAL_CONSIDERATIONS—Special considerations for application
+- ASK_AMT—Funding amount requested
-IS_SUCCESSFUL—Was the money used effectively
+- IS_SUCCESSFUL—Was the money used effectively

 ### Preprocessing
-- Dropped non-beneficial ID columns
+- Dropped non-beneficial ID columns (EIN and NAME)
 - COnverted categorical data into numerical values with pd.get_dummies.
 - The initial model contained an input layer with 43 units, two hidden layers with 80 and 30 units, and an output layer with 1 unit.